neo4j/mcp/docs/TLS_SETUP.md

 This guide covers TLS/HTTPS configuration for the Neo4j MCP server, including certificate generation, testing, and production deployment.

+## Important Certificate Requirements

+### Certificate Format

+All certificates must be in **PEM format** (text-based format with `-----BEGIN CERTIFICATE-----` headers).
+The server does not support other formats like DER or PKCS12.

+### Certificate Authority

+**Self-Signed Certificates**: Self-signed certificates do not work out of the box with many MCP clients (e.g., VSCode Copilot, Claude Desktop).
+These clients require certificates signed by a trusted Certificate Authority (CA).

+**For Production**: Use certificates from a trusted CA like:
+- Let's Encrypt (free, automated)
+- Your organization's internal CA
+- Commercial certificate providers

+Self-signed certificates are only suitable for:
+- Local development on `localhost`
+- Testing environments with relaxed security checks
+- Development scenarios where you control the client configuration

+See the [Production Use](#production-use) section below for proper setup.

 **Note**: Automated tests generate certificates dynamically.
 For manual testing or production deployment, follow the steps below.

 **Security**: `.pem` files are in `.gitignore` and should never be committed.